 Segaloff grew up in New Orleans during the nineteen fifties, at the violent beginnings of the civil rights movement and at the height of Joseph McCarthy’s Communist witch hunts.
 While she was attending college, John Kennedy, Martin Luther King, Jr., and Bobby Kennedy all were assassinated.
 The Vietnam War, begun under JFK, gave rise to the anti-war movement, and the brutal response of President Lyndon Johnson’s Administration.
 These traumatic events greatly influenced her, and peace and social justice have been common themes of her artwork.

 Stories have been central to Ruth’s forty year career in social work.
 She retired in 2008 to become a full time artist.
 Despite limited formal arts training, she has found considerable success.
-In 2007, she created “Stories in Collage & Mixed Media,” and had a solo show, “Lest We Forget,” in the T. Ross Kelly Family Gallery @ the Watertown Free Public Library.
-In 2008, she had a solo show at the Alchemist Lounge in Jamaica Plain.
-In 2011, her art appeared in a national juried show in New York City.
+Her new career officially began in 2007, when she created “Stories in Collage & Mixed Media,” and had a solo show, “Lest We Forget,” in the T. Ross Kelly Family Gallery @ the Watertown Free Public Library.
+Her resume details the formal art shows and exhibitions up to the present.

-Since 2006, her artworks have been on exhibit in over seventy shows throughout Massachusetts and nationally.
-Included are these medical and mental health settings: Tufts Dental School Clinic; Harvard Vanguard Health Center/Watertown (solo show); Harvard Vanguard Health Center/Wellesley (Visual Services); Riverside, a mental health program in Newton; and in the Newton-based clinic, Neuropsychology & Educational Services for Children and Adolescents (solo show).
+In addition, she has shown her artworks in medical and mental health settings based on her conviction that Art is Medicine: Tufts Dental School Clinic; Harvard Vanguard Health Center/Watertown (solo show); Harvard Vanguard Health Center/Wellesley (Visual Services); Riverside, a mental health program in Newton; and in the Newton-based clinic, Neuropsychology & Educational Services for Children and Adolescents (solo show).

-Most recently, she created the Therapeutic Arts Journal Writing Project for incarcerated women at a minimum security/pre-release center.
-Her work there is sponsored by S.O.A.R.
+From 2011 to 2016, she created and led the Therapeutic Arts Journal Writing Project for incarcerated women at a minimum security/pre-release center.
+Her work there was sponsored by S.O.A.R.
 55 (Service Opportunities After Reaching 55), an AmeriCorps Senior Corps program based in Newton.

 JURIED MEMBERSHIPS: Galatea Fine Art (SOWA district, Boston); Cambridge Art Association